Backcountry Basics: How Do I Get Started?

-- 3 years Guiding with Colorado Adventure Guides
+- Colorado Adventure Guides / Colorado Snowboard Guides

 Backcountry can be defined as an area that is remote, undeveloped, isolated, or difficult to access.
-Backcountry skiing or snowboarding would be utilizing this sort of area, whereas the ski resort is a developed area that is regularly patrolled with avalanche control, medical personnel, lift access, ect.
+Backcountry skiing or snowboarding would be utilizing this sort of area.

 Sidecountry is still considered backcountry as they are undeveloped areas that do not see patrolling or avalanche mitigation from the ski resort.
 Once you leave the boundaries of the ski resort you are in the backcountry.

-pro tip: get your skill up on the resort before entering the backcountry
+Pro Tip: Get your skill level up on the resort before entering into the backcountry.

 It is important for you and your partners to have the widest bandwidth possible out there so your mind is free to make snowpack observations and pay attention to potential risks in your environment and group.
-Part of maximizing your bandwidth is making sure it is not occupied by the strenuity of walking uphill.
-Feeling comfortable using your equipment is another important piece of keeping your bandwidth clear.
+Part of maximizing your bandwidth is making sure it is not occupied by the strunuity of walking uphill.
+Feeling comfortable using your equipment as mentioned before is another important piece of keeping your bandwidth clear.

 While there are many different sports to get you into the winter backcountry scene, for skiing or snowboarding you will need specific equipment.
 For skiing you will need an AT (Alpine Touring) Setup which incorporates bindings that allow your heel to lift up for the ascent and then lock down for the descent), AT boots (boots that have a walk-mode), climbing skins, and poles.
 For snowboarding you can always snowshoe but your best bet is to get a splitboard, splitboard bindings, climbing skins, and breakdown poles.
 Your splitboard will break into a set of skis for the uphill and then locks back together as a snowboard for the descent.

 There are many manufacturers and models of transceivers on the market.
-Make sure to get a digital 3 antenna transceiver that was made in the last 5 years.
-Whichever one you get, be sure to read the manual for details regarding your specific model.
+Make sure to get a digital 3 antenna transceiver and whichever one you get, read the manual for specific details regarding your specific model.
 Purchasing a used transceiver is not recommended, as they are electronic devices that require care and maintenance.
 Know the history of your own device including how old it is, if anyone has borrowed it, and when the firmware was last updated.